michaeluno/amazon-auto-links/readme.txt

 [youtube https://www.youtube.com/watch?v=mpDCcp4KBZg]

-= Supports All Amazon Locales =
+= Supports All Amazon Associates Locales =
 Includes Germany, Japan, Italy, Spain, UK, US, Canada, France, Austria, India, and China.
 For the category unit types, Mexico and Brazil are supported as well.

 = Works without JavaScript =
 Some visitors turn off JavaScript for security and most ads including Google Adsense will not show up to them.
 But this one works!

-= Automatically Insert Amazon Product Links in Posts and Feeds = Just check where you want the product links to appear with auto-insert.
+= Automatically Insert Amazon Advertisement Links in Posts and Feeds = Just check where you want the product links to appear with auto-insert.

 - **Static Contents Conversion** - If you want the product link to be static, it is possible.
 - **Detailed Visibility Criteria** - You can enable/disable product links on the pages you want or do not want by post ID, taxonomy, page type, and post type.

 = Widgets =
-Put the widget in the sidebar and select the unit you created.
+Place the widget in the sidebar and select the unit you created.
 The product links will appear in where you want.

 - **By Units** - choose the created units to display in the widget.
 - **Contextual Search** - with this, you don't have to create a unit.
 It will automatically searches products relating to the currently displayed page contents.